Patrikvs94/Movielistr/README.md

 4. So far it's not determined but I think I will use Heroku for deployment and try Jenkins for build-tools.
-5. For authentication of users I'm thinking about using Octa or Auth0, however I'm still looking into using the most simplistic of authentication.
+5. For authentication of users I'm thinking about using Octa or Auth0, however I'm still looking into using the most simplistic of authentication...